rabinarayanpatra/docs-generator/content/index.md

 # Welcome to Documentation

-This is a modern documentation generator built with Next.js 16, designed to be fast, customizable, and easy to use.
+A modern, fast documentation generator built with Next.js 16. **Fork this repo and create your own documentation site in minutes.**

 ## Features